aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+January 2026: Gave an invited talk at the AMS Annual Meeting in Houston, TX: ``Understanding the stratospheric ozone response to surface warming''.

 October 2025: Presented "Interpreting differences between the frequency-change and intensity-change approaches for attributing extreme event costs to climate change" at the Cornell University Atmospheric and Climate Science Seminar.

 October 2025: Visited Princeton University for 5 days and co-presented "Interpreting differences between the frequency-change and intensity-change approaches for attributing extreme event costs to climate change" with Ben Schaffer at the Climate Brown Bag Seminar.
 Thanks to my Ph.D. supervisor, Stephan Fueglistaler, for hosting!